bhupendramishra/moneyflows/README.md

     >>> graph.destroy()

+## Publish the graph

-To make this graph accessable from other sessions, publish the graph.
+To make this graph accessable from other sessions, you need to publish the graph.

+Open the conf file and add the permission for publilshing graphs to the role.

+    $ vi /etc/oracle/graph/pgx.conf

+`pgx.conf`

+    "pgx_role": "GRAPH_DEVELOPER",
+    "pgx_permissions": [
+      { "grant": "PGX_SESSION_CREATE" },
+      { "grant": "PGX_SESSION_NEW_GRAPH" },
+      { "grant": "PGX_SESSION_GET_PUBLISHED_GRAPH" },
+      { "grant": "PGX_SESSION_ADD_PUBLISHED_GRAPH" },    <--

+Restart the Graph Server.

+    $ sudo systemctl restart pgx

+Login to the Python shell, create the graph again, then publish it.

     >>> graph.publish()